 Extended Phase 1 Habitat Survey includes the following

 - Desk study – Obtain and review Pre-existing ecological data.

 - Field survey – A site visit to map habitats and look for signs of, or potential for, protected species.

-- Written report – A full written report will be prepared including field survey and assessment methodologies, results (including maps as appropriate), main constraints to development (if any) and recommendations for further studies/actions if required.
+- Written report – A full written report including field survey and assessment methodologies.

-The results of the survey may highlight the need to carry out further work to fully evaluate a sites ecological value and any potential impacts.
-Where further surveys are required these will be communicated to you and any seasonal constraints outlined.
+The results of the survey highlight the need to carry out any further work to fully evaluate a sites ecological value and any potential impacts.
+If further surveys are required these will be communicated to you.

-An Extended Phase 1 Habitat Survey (or Wildlife Survey or Protected Species Survey) can be undertaken at any time of year, however the optimal period is during spring or summer, when the majority of plants are in flower.
+Abricon can undertake a Extended Phase 1 Habitat survey at any time of year, however the optimal period is during spring or summer, when the majority of plants are in flower.